Technical Introduction to Convier

 • The Convier private Docker registry to download software updates (currently https://docker.convier.com)

-• Databae connections to relevant data warehouses
+• Database connections to relevant data warehouses

-• HTTP connections to relevante APIs
+• HTTP connections to relevant APIs

 • (Optional) Database connection(s) to store application configuration and/or audit logs